LiamYoungRWO/JS-Fresher/README.md

 ## Acknowledgments

-A big thank you to the course instructor and the community for providing valuable insights and support throughout this learning journey.
+I swiped this layout and the exercizes from the "JavaScript Basics for Beginners" course. (https://www.udemy.com/course/javascript-basics-for-beginners), Mosh Hamadini does a great job of going through it all in a much better and more thurough manner... so guy get it off Udemy on a sale day and support it if the abridged version looks solid.

 ---

-This README is a personal documentation of my learning experience through the "JavaScript Basics for Beginners" course.
-It is intended for private use and educational purposes only.
+This README is a personal documentation of a summation of JScript and it is intended for private use and educational purposes only.